As summer covers Spain, Cat fills us in on a special July festival in Galicia. Mark your calendars!

 The eight of us were on an overnight trip to the Santiago the Apostle celebration in Santiago de Compostela, Spain.
 This region of the country, a back-country corner that seems more Welsh than Spanish, is steeped in local lore and adoration for the patron saint of Spain, San Tiago, whose remains are believed to be in the massive cathedral from where the fireworks had been launched.

 Each July 25th, the sleepy city of Santiago plays host to the festivities celebrating Saint James: there are carnival rides, concerts and a fireworks display that runs a bill of 50,000 euros.
 A belated Fourth of July for eight Americans.
-Our train from La Coruña arrived just before 10:00pm, giving us time to walk to the city center, elbowing pilgrims proudly displaying their worn hiking boots and conch shells on their backpacks.
+Our train from La Coruña arrived just before 10:00 pm, giving us time to walk to the city center, elbowing pilgrims proudly displaying their worn hiking boots and conch shells on their backpacks.
 This Xacobeo was important, as it was the Año Santo, or Holy Year.
-When Saint James’s Day falls on a Sunday – which only happens every 6, 5, 6 and 11 years – it’s declared an año santo, and money, marketing and religious fervor come together to honor the pilgrim saint.
+When Saint James’s Day falls on a Sunday – which only happens every six, five, six and 11 years – it’s declared an año santo, and money, marketing, and religious fervor come together to honor the pilgrim saint.

-Throughout the night, we caught concerts, street performers, kebab stands and traditional Celtic music.
-Indeed, the celebration lasts from the opening of the fireworks in Plaza do Obradoiro until July 31st, including cultural programming, giant parades and concerts.
-Pilgrims wary from their trip swayed from the bagpipes and exhaustion, as hundreds had planned for the conclusion of their trek to coincide with the apostle’s feast day.
-Our fiesta was much less religious pilgrimage as much as party pilgrimage, but seeing the pilgrims embrace in the darkness amidst handshakes and whispers of “Buen Camino,” or “have a good hike”, renewed my interest in completing the trip myself.
+Throughout the night, we caught concerts, street performers, kebab stands, and traditional Celtic music.
+Indeed, the celebration lasts from the opening of the fireworks in Plaza do Obradoiro until July 31st, including cultural programming, giant parades, and concerts.
+Pilgrims weary from their trip swayed from the bagpipes and exhaustion, as hundreds had planned for the conclusion of their trek to coincide with the apostle’s feast day.
+Our fiesta was much less religious pilgrimage as much as party pilgrimage, but seeing the pilgrims embrace in the darkness amidst handshakes and whispers of “Buen Camino,” or “have a good hike,” renewed my interest in completing the trip myself.

 More on this Festival:

 Santiago de Compostela holds an annual festival to honor Saint James, the patron of Spain, in the days surrounding July 25th.
-This year’s date will be from July 24th to July 31st and include processions, special masses, concerts by big name artists, traditional Celtic music and outdoor theatre.
 For full programming, check out the city’s tourism page.

 Where to Sleep: